Primark Is In The Bag For Scotland’s Capital

 As part of the construction and planning permission process, Primark set up a consultation website, which attracted over 7,000 people.

-The website was regularly monitored by the Holyrood Partnership as part of a stakeholder engagement campaign and it provided a platform for members of the public to express their views and learn more about the coming store.
+The website was regularly monitored by the Holyrood PR as part of a stakeholder engagement campaign and it provided a platform for members of the public to express their views and learn more about the coming store.